 How does one overcome the obstacles?
 Why does another succumb to the temptation of taking the easy way out?

-As I end this writeup about The Story of a Suicide, I just have to add two of my favourite illustrations from the book.
+As I end this writeup about The Story of a Suicide, I just have to add two of my favorite illustrations from the book.
 Both so simple, and yet tell great stories.

 * * *

-The italicised text in quotes are excerpts from the book.
+The italicized text in quotes are excerpts from the book.

 The images are all from www.StoryOfASuicide.com

-Today's youngsters are expressive, self-absorbed, independent, afraid, hurried, fearless, fame hungry, but surprisingly resilient.
+Today's youngsters are expressive, self-absorbed, independent, afraid, hurried, fearless, fame-hungry, but surprisingly resilient.
 In a world that makes unreasonable demands of them, many are disillusioned about their education, relationships, jobs, sexuality, bullying, and abuse.
-In the backdrop of a powerful story and visuals, this project aims to reach out to young people, by verbalising their struggles through the story, informing the do's and don'ts when they face challenges, and providing a platform to share their experience.
+In the backdrop of a powerful story and visuals, this project aims to reach out to young people, by verbalizing their struggles through the story, informing the do's and don'ts when they face challenges, and providing a platform to share their experience.